Work with Dimensions

 For the two main geographic areas, Americas and Europe, you add subcategories for regions by indenting the dimension values.
-This will let you report on sales or expenses in regions, and get totals for the larger geographic areas.
-You could also choose to use countries or regions as your dimension values, or counties or cities, depending on your business.
+This lets you report on sales or expenses in regions, and get totals for the larger geographic areas.
+You could also choose to use countries, regions, counties, or cities as your dimension values, depending on your business.

 To set up a hierarchy, the codes must be in alphabetical order.
-This includes the codes of the dimension values that are provided in Business Central.
+This includes the codes of the dimension values provided in Business Central.

 |Code||Name||Dimension Value Type|

-With this set up, you can add your two dimensions as the two global dimensions on the General Ledger Setup page.
-This means that you can use AREA and DEPARTMENT as filters for general ledger entries, as well as on all reports and account schedules.
+With this setup, you can add your two dimensions as the two global dimensions on the General Ledger Setup page.
+This means you can use AREA and DEPARTMENT as filters for general ledger entries, as well as on all reports.
 Both global dimensions are also automatically available for use on entry lines and document headers as shortcut dimensions.

-The Default Dimensions-Multiple page specifies how a group of accounts use dimensions and dimension values.
-You can do this by highlighting multiple accounts and then specifying default dimensions and dimension values for all the accounts you have highlighted in the account list.
-When you specify default dimensions for the highlighted accounts, application will suggest these dimensions and dimension values whenever one of these accounts is used, for example on a journal line.
+The Default Dimensions-Multiple page specifies how a group of accounts uses dimensions and dimension values.
+You can set this up by highlighting multiple accounts, then specifying default dimensions and dimension values for them.
+After that, the application suggests these dimensions and dimension values whenever one of these accounts is used, such as on a journal line.
 This makes entry posting easier for the user, as the dimension fields are filled in automatically.
-However, the dimension values that are suggested can be changed on, for example, a journal line.
+Also note, however, that the dimension values suggested can be changed on, for example, a journal line.

 The Default Dimensions-Multiple page contains the following fields:

 In a document such as a sales order, you can add dimension information for both an individual document line and the document itself.
-For example, on the Sales Order page, you can enter dimension values for the first two shortcut dimensions on the individual sales lines, and you can add more dimension information if you choose the Dimensions button.
+So on the Sales Order page, you could enter dimension values for the first two shortcut dimensions on the individual sales lines, then add more dimension information if you choose the Dimensions button.

 If you work in a journal instead, you can add dimension information to an entry in the same way, if you have set up shortcut dimensions as fields directly on journal lines.

-You can set up default dimensions for accounts or account types, so that dimensions and dimension values are filled in automatically.
+You can also set up default dimensions for accounts or account types, so dimensions and dimension values are filled in automatically.